Slavery in Korea: Japanese and Portuguese slave trade

+Late Joseon period and decline

 The nobi system declined in the 18th and 19th centuries.
 Since the outset of the Joseon dynasty and especially beginning in the 17th century, there was harsh criticism among prominent thinkers in Korea about the nobi system.
 Even within the Joseon government, there were indications of a shift in attitude toward the nobi.
 King Yeongjo implemented a policy of gradual emancipation in 1775, and he and his successor King Jeongjo made many proposals and developments that lessened the burden on nobi, which led to the emancipation of the vast majority of government nobi in 1801.
 In addition, population growth, numerous escaped slaves, growing commercialization of agriculture, and the rise of the independent small farmer class contributed to the decline in the number of nobi to about 1.5% of the total population by 1858.
 The hereditary nobi system was officially abolished around 1886 and 1887, and the rest of the nobi system was abolished with the Gabo Reform of 1894.
-However, slavery did not completely disappear in Korea until 1930, during Imperial Japanese rule.
+However, the nobi system lingered in some parts of the country through the Japanese period from 1910 to 1945 until the Korean War in 1950.